Games People Play (book)

 Games People Play: The Psychology of Human Relationships is a 1964 book by psychiatrist Eric Berne.
 The book was a bestseller at the time of its publication, despite drawing academic criticism for some of the psychoanalytic theories it presented.
 It popularized Berne's model of transactional analysis among a wide audience, and has been considered one of the first pop psychology books.

 Background

 The author Eric Berne was a psychiatrist specializing in psychotherapy who began developing alternate theories of interpersonal relationship dynamics in the 1950s.
 He sought to explain recurring patterns of interpersonal conflicts that he observed, which eventually became the basis of transactional analysis.
 After being rejected by a local psychoanalytic institute, he focused on writing about his own theories.
 In 1961, he published Transactional Analysis in Psychotherapy.
-The was followed by Games People Play, in 1964.
+That book was followed by Games People Play, in 1964.
 Berne did not intend for Games People Play to explore all aspects of transactional analysis, viewing it instead as an introduction to some of the concepts and patterns he identified.
 He borrowed money from friends and used his own savings to publish the book.